bramtechs/subs-to-rss/README.md

 [ubuntubuzz.com - How To Import OPML of RSS Feeds in Thunderbird ](https://www.ubuntubuzz.com/2017/04/how-to-import-opml-of-rss-feeds-in-thunderbird.html)

 ## Notice
 Running any of my programs is at your own risk.
-I'm am not responsible for breaking/exploding your computer.
+I am not responsible for breaking/exploding your computer.